-If you’re going to take a trip while you’re exclusively pumping, you’re going to be traveling with breast milk!
+If you’re taking a trip while exclusively pumping, you’re going to be traveling with breast milk!
 Below I’ve laid out everything you need to think about when traveling with breast milk, whether you’re driving or flying to your destination, and whether you’re traveling with frozen breast milk or fresh.

 If you’re exclusively pumping, most of what you feed your baby will be the milk you pump on the trip, but it’s not a bad idea to bring a little extra milk as well, in case of a spill or other mishap.
 Here’s how to pack breast milk for a road trip.

 How to pack and transport fresh breast milk